 No alarms and no surprises for the upcoming five-door 3 Series

-The design of the next-generation BMW 3 Series Touring has been revealed via patent renderings handed over to the Brazilian patent office.
+The design of the next-generation BMW 3 Series wagon has been revealed via patent renderings handed over to the Brazilian patent office.

 Brazilian website Quatro Rodas discovered these patent diagrams on the country’s National Institute of Industrial Property site.

-Despite the more practical rear, the 3er Touring looks as though it will have a rear bumper and tail-light assembly almost indistinguishable from the sedan’s.
+Despite the more practical rear, the new wagon looks as though it will have a rear bumper and tail-light assembly that’s almost indistinguishable from the sedan’s.

-So far BMW has confirmed a collection of turbocharged 2.0-litre petrol and diesel engines for the new 3 Series, ranging in power from 110kW to 190kW.
+So far BMW has confirmed a collection of turbocharged 2.0-litre petrol and diesel engines for the new 3 Series, ranging in power from 110 to 190 kilowatts.

 There’s also 195kW/580Nm 3.0-litre six-cylinder turbo-diesel.
 A plug-in hybrid variant, and more six-cylinder choices are expected in the future.